SFB1078 bei der Berlin Science Week 2021

 SFB1078 meets you at the Berlin Science Week

-5./.6.11. @ Berlin Science Week Campus Visitors can stop by our booth at the Natural History Museum to talk to the research team in person.
-Using five model proteins as examples, young scientists in the SFB's Research Training Group want to understand how proton movement controls the way proteins work: in the photosystem of plants for energy production, in cytochrome c oxidase in the power plant of our cells, in canal rhodopsin for light manipulation of nerve impulses, and in phytochrome, which makes plants flower, and in viroporin, which allows viruses to replicate in the human body.
+5./.6.11. @ Berlin Science Week Campus Visitors could stop by our booth at the Natural History Museum to talk to the research team in person.
+Using five model proteins as examples, young scientists in the SFB's Research Training Group (IGK) want to understand how proton movement controls the way proteins work: in the photosystem of plants for energy production; in cytochrome c oxidase in the power plant of our cells; in channel rhodopsin for light manipulation of nerve impulses; in phytochrome, which makes plants flower; and in viroporin, which allows viruses to replicate in their host.

 6.11.
-16.00-17.30 @ Berlin Science Week Campus & Online Join this hybrid event and delve deep into the fascinating processes that control proteins.
-We, the doctoral students of the SFB`s Integrated Research Training Group (IGK) and the Spokesperson of the IGK Prof. Ulrike Alexiev, represent our model proteins and showcase selected experiments and techniques that make the in-visible visible.
+16.00-17.30 @ Berlin Science Week Campus & Online This hybrid event delved deep into the fascinating processes that control proteins.
+The doctoral students of the SFB's Integrated Research Training Group (IGK), alongside PI and spokesperson of the IGK Prof. Ulrike Alexiev, represented their model proteins and showcased selected experiments and techniques that reveal the invisible.